Matt

 • Maintain Pristine Water Quality: This is the cornerstone of betta health.
 Perform weekly partial water changes of 25-50%, depending on your tank size and bioload.
 Use a reliable water testing kit to monitor ammonia, nitrite, and nitrate levels and keep them within safe ranges for bettas (ammonia and nitrite at zero, nitrate below 20 ppm).
 Invest in a good-quality filter appropriate for your tank size and ensure it’s properly maintained.

 • Provide a Nutritious Diet: Betta fish are carnivores and require a protein-rich diet.
+Click to learn about the best foods for betta fish.
 Choose high-quality betta pellets as the staple food, and supplement with frozen or live bloodworms, brine shrimp, or daphnia a few times a week.
 Avoid overfeeding, as this can contribute to water quality problems.

 • Quarantine New Fish: New arrivals can introduce diseases to your existing fish.
 Set up a quarantine tank and house new fish there for several weeks before introducing them to the main tank.
 This allows you to monitor them for any signs of illness and prevents potential outbreaks in your main display.